leenaAhmed/code-challenge/README.md

         ```

 2. **Function Factories**:
-        Closures allow you to create specialized functions based on a shared template, with each function having its own
+        Closures allow you to create specialized functions based on a shared template, with each function having its own private state.
-        private state.
         This is useful for generating variations of functions with similar behavior.

         Example:
-        ```javascript
+        ```
         function multiplier(factor) {
             return function(number) {
                 return number * factor;